A quick recap on what happened in 1971? What is Rajnath Singh reminding Pakistan of?

 What exactly happened in 1971?

-During the 1971 Indo-Pak conflict, Prime Minister Indira Gandhi conducted herself with remarkable patience and restraint.
-She won the war decisively - splitting Pakistan into two, with the new country, Bangladesh, consisting of over 60 per cent of Pakistan's population.
+December 16 is a significant day for India.
+It was that year of Indo-Pak conflict, where Prime Minister Indira Gandhi conducted herself with remarkable patience and restraint.
+She won the war - splitting Pakistan into two, with the new country, Bangladesh.

-The Indo-Pakistani war of 1971 started on December 3 in the year 1971 and lasted for 13 days, after which, Pakistan surrendered to India and Bangladesh.
+The Indo-Pakistani war of 1971 started on December 3 and lasted for 13 days, after which, Pakistan surrendered to India and Bangladesh.

 Politically, the war began in April 1971 when Pakistan pushed nearly nine million refugees into India through a campaign of rape, murder and terror that statistically comes close to Hitler's genocide of Jews in the Second World War, in scale and brutality.

-Around November 26, 1971, India began to nibble at East Pakistani territory.
-Pakistan, instead of cutting its losses and calling quits, in a desperate gamble escalated the conflict by launching air/ground attacks in the West on December 3, 1971.

-By 16 December, 13 days after the war broke out, Pakistan's commander General Amir Abdullah Khan Niazi surrendered Dacca, handing over his service revolver to Indian Lieutenant-General J S Aurora.
+By 16 December, Pakistan's the then commander General Amir Abdullah Khan Niazi surrendered Dhakha handing over his service revolver to Indian Lieutenant-General J S Aurora.

-In this war, over 3,800 soldiers of India and Pakistan sacrificed their lives to end the genocide Pakistan had been conducting against the Bengali population of East Pakistan.
-The war stripped Pakistan of more than half of its population and with nearly one-third of its army in captivity.
+During this war, over 3,800 soldiers of India and Pakistan sacrificed their lives.

 It should be noted that prior to 1971, Muslims hardly spoke their mind - it was only after 1971 that they began to give voice to their opinions and became part of the national mainstream.